-The program helps people develop coping skills to help manage future episodes of their illness.
-And, because psychiatric illnesses can be emotionally difficult for loved ones, the program includes sessions with family members — including a separate group to support and educate family members about these illnesses and teach them how to support their loved one during recovery.
+The program helps people develop coping skills to help manage future episodes.
+And, because psychiatric conditions can be emotionally difficult for loved ones, the program includes sessions with family members — including a separate group to support and educate family members and teach them how to support their loved one during recovery.
 Program participants are assigned to a mental health professional for treatment planning, individual counseling, discharge planning, and family intervention and education.

 Personalized to Your NeedsAfter an assessment by our multidisciplinary team, our mental health experts will develop a personalized treatment plan.

 Typically, people attend the Continuing Care Program for six to 12 weeks.
 Over the course of treatment, the schedule usually decreases in both frequency and intensity, depending on individual needs.
 The program offers personalized care and includes individual and group therapy sessions and family participation.

 In addition, participants see an assigned psychiatrist on a weekly basis for evaluation and medication monitoring.
 The psychiatric nurse meets with individuals weekly to provide additional one-on-one education and support regarding medications.

 12:15 p.m. – Occupational therapy group

 1:30 p.m. – Discussion group

 Inquire about services or get a physician referral.
 Our call-back and chat services are available 24 hours a day, 7 days a week.

 Find out if this program is right for you or someone you know.
 Call 866-789-6089 to schedule a free, confidential assessment.